 Deutsches Eck: The German Corner

 Deutsches Eck (German Corner) is a bow-shaped platform, marking the point of confluence of River Mosel and River Rhine.
 A massive statue of Emperor Wilhelm I adorns the Deutsches Eck.
-This spot offers great views of the river, bridges, cruise ships and the town, and provides a lovely background for your holiday photos.
+This spot offers great views of the river, bridges, cruise ships, and the town, and provides a lovely background for your holiday photos.

-It’s a great spot for one of those Titanic-like movie shots or selfies. the meeting place of these two mighty rivers has been an important part of the city’s natural defences since 1216 when the Order of Teutonic Knights settled here (the remains of their old fortification, Deutschherrenhaus, lie nearby).
+It’s a great spot for one of those Titanic-like movie shots or selfies. the meeting place of these two mighty rivers has been an important part of the city’s natural defenses since 1216 when the Order of Teutonic Knights settled here (the remains of their old fortification, Deutschherrenhaus, lie nearby).